pmitros/Science-Fallacies/admiration.md

 * Do you agree with the conclusion?
 * Could you comment on the conclusion?
-* Were you able to read the paper?
+* Were you able to even read the paper?

-If you weren't able to find, please ask me for a copy.
-Most scientific results are published in proprietary journals, and hidden from public scrutiny.
-This particular paper cannot even be accessed through MIT Libraries.
-It is open to a very select community.
+If you weren't able to find a copy online, please ask me.
+Most scientific results are published in proprietary journals, hidden from public scrutiny, and only available to peers.
+This particular paper could not even be accessed through MIT Libraries.

-How is this paper selected for publication?
-How are people selected to be in this community?
-A peer review process.
+In the academy, existing professors:

+* Write reference letters for jobs
+* Hire new academics
+* Peer review papers

+Research communities are self-perpetuating.
+They are *extremely* self-perpetuating at the tenure level, where one upset letter writer can tank a tenure case.

+As a result, it is often impossible to find jobs in new fields, old fields stick around well past their usefulness, but in this group, we will explore a different aspect: politics and culture.

+In the social sciences, such communities have underlying assumptions and taboos which cannot be questioned.

+In this case, the community
+reached the (reasonable, but unproven) consensus that spanking harms children.
+The study was run with the stated goal of validating this
-The study did not support the conclusion: "Risks of Harm from Spanking Confirmed by Analysis of Five Decades of Research."
-While this is the goal of the study (which itself states that it was done since the authors believe "there is a need for definitive conclusions about the potential consequences of spanking for children" -- which, as a goal for a study, contradicts the scientific method even at a high-school level), the study draws a much softer conclusion, with plenty of caveats.
+belief: "there is a need for definitive conclusions about the potential consequences of spanking for children"

+The press coverage associated with the reflects that goal.

-What I concluded from the study is -- unsurprisingly -- that parents who follow guidelines from organizations such as the American Academy of Pediatrics have better results, and that following such recommendations is a good idea.
-Of course, reasonable people may disagree on specific guidelines, or how to balance such guidelines against each other where conflicts come up.
+What I concluded from the study is -- unsurprisingly -- that parents who follow guidelines from organizations such as the American Academy of Pediatrics have better results.
+Following such guidelines is a good idea.

-The problem with such reporting on studies, broadly speaking, is:
-It undermines people's faith in science.
-Due to overreporting of results, people increasingly view science as an unreliable authority which changes its opinion regularly.
-This translates into views on evolution, global warming, diet, and similar.
-Indeed, we see articles debunking global warming, since data from today contradicts predictions published in similar articles a decade ago.
-While the studies were honest, but reporting on them was dishonest.
-This gives a genuine reason to distrust scientists as an authority.
-It translates into bad policy.
-Where not using spanking is a great, evidence-based guideline for parents to follow, such studies and reporting translate into government policy.
-This translates into issues such as custody and similar, where one would normally follow higher standards of evidence.
-It translates into discrimination.
-Use of spanking has strong correlations with ethnicity.
-One fine-grained suggestion I might add would be to avoid the coarse grouping of US/non-US.
-In particular, almost all methodological errors in the US would apply in most EU countries.
-They would not apply to a place like Ghana, where spanking is accepted as the mainstream practice.

-Piotr